 A-Frame is an open source framework for creating WebVR experiences with markup, and wraps the power of WebGL into HTML custom elements.

-VRView is a Google framework allows you to embed 360° VR media into websites on desktop and mobile, and native apps on Android and iOS.
+VRView is a Google framework that allows you to embed 360° VR media into websites on desktop and mobile, and native apps on Android and iOS.

 These web-based technologies have been preceded by offline engines that allow the creation of VR content, many of which are slowly equipping themselves to export these experiences to the web.